junxit/us-congress-bills-114/metadata.md

 - 2015-03-04 — Passed Senate without amendment by Yea-Nay Vote.
 53 - 46.
 Record Vote Number: 67. (text: CR S1274)
 - 2015-03-04 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 53 - 46.
 Record Vote Number: 67.(text: CR S1274)
 - 2015-03-04 — Received in the House.
+- 2015-03-17 — Rules Committee Resolution H. Res.
+152 Reported to House.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The rule waives all point of order agains consideration of the resolu tions.
+The rule provides that the amendment printed in the report shall be adopted, and H.Res.
+132, as amended shall be considered as read and shall not be subject to a demand for division of the question.
+- 2015-03-19 — Considered under the provisions of rule H. Res.
+152. (consideration: CR H1782-1788)
+- 2015-03-19 — DEBATE - The House proceeded with one hour of debate on S.J.
+Res.
+8.
+- 2015-03-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-03-19 — On passage Passed by the Yeas and Nays: 232 - 186 (Roll no. 128). (text: CR H1782)
+- 2015-03-19 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 232 - 186 (Roll no. 128).(text: CR H1782)
+- 2015-03-19 — Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+The rule waives all point of order agains consideration of the resolu tions.
+The rule provides that the amendment printed in the report shall be adopted, and H.Res.
+132, as amended shall be considered as read and shall not be subject to a demand for division of the question.
+- 2015-03-19 — Rule H. Res.
+152 passed House.
+- 2015-03-19 — The previous question was ordered pursuant to the rule. (consideration: CR H1788)
+- 2015-03-27 — Presented to President.
+- 2015-03-27 — Presented to President.
+- 2015-03-31 — Veto message received in Senate.
+Ordered held at the desk.
+- 2015-03-31 — Vetoed by President. (text of veto message: CR 4/13/2015 S2094, S2107)
+- 2015-03-31 — Vetoed by President.(text of veto message: CR 4/13/2015 S2094, S2107)
+- 2015-04-30 — Veto Message considered in Senate. (consideration: CR S2549-2550)
+- 2015-05-04 — Veto Message considered in Senate. (consideration: CR S2594, S2596-2597)
+- 2015-05-05 — Motion to table the veto message to accompany S. J. Res.
+8 agreed to in Senate by Yea-Nay Vote.
+96 - 3.
+Record Vote Number: 172. (consideration: CR S2644)
+- 2015-05-05 — Veto Message considered in Senate. (consideration: CR S2613, S2644)